lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 ```

 ### Modify the docker-compose file
 Let's modify the `docker-compose.yaml` file as below.
-It mount the host locations to the required directories in the container and run the script in the container: `/repos/LMI_AI_Solutions/object_detectors/yolov8_lmi/cmd.py`.
+It mount the host locations to the required directories in the container and run the `cmd.py` script in the container.
 ```yaml
 version: "3.9"
 services: